drinkataco/AdminLTE/README.md

 All JS has been rewritten in ES6, with a babel compiler (and polyfill) included to open up browser compatability.
 A boostrap native package is also available, as bootstrap traditionally requires jQuery.

+I have tried my hardest to immitate the functionality of the existing javascript.
+The only difference should be on initiation, instead of initiating as a jQuery plugin, they should be initiated as an object - `new Tree(element)` (if initiated manually).

 For certain animations, Velocity can be included for slideUps and slideDowns, although this is not necessary.

 ### ES6 and Browser Support